CupOfGeo/georges-playground/README.md

 ```

 # Needed Secrets
 APP_NAME - python app name fastapi-crud - ideally we have one deployment per repo but its just little me so ill probably put multiple apps here and need to change this.
+Also Note now vscode uses .env from the project level.
+Also also dependency bot would use requirements.txt on thought would be to combine .envs and requirements.txt into the project level with a shell script that would run with durring pre-commit. could work for .env but requirements could have conflicts.
+Im going back and forth on it bc of the terraform which I might not even use. i think its clearly better to use one deployment per repo and i shall stick with that.
 GCP_CREDENTIALS - GCP service account